lindbrook/packageRank/README.md

-One way to better address these observations is to locate your package’s download counts in the overall frequency distribution of download counts. ‘cholera’ allows you to do so via `packageDistribution()`.
+One way to better address these observations is to locate your package’s download counts in the overall frequency distribution of download counts. ‘cholera’ allows you to do so via `cranDistribution()`.
 Below are the distributions of logarithm of download counts for Wednesday and Saturday.
 Each vertical segment (along the x-axis) represents a download count.
 The height of a segment represents that download count’s